Farmer-to-Farmer Mentorship Program

 Want to help beginning farmers find solid footing in the sustainable agriculture world?

-If you answered “yes” to one of these questions, consider signing up for NOFA-NY’s Mentorship Program or the Technical Consultancy Program!
+If you answered “yes” to one of these questions, consider signing up for NOFA-NY’s Mentorship Program!
 Beginning farmers in the program have called the advice and availability of their mentors “an invaluable help” and “a real comfort and confidence booster.”
 Farmers already engaging in mentorship have also joined the program, nominated by the new farmers that want to celebrate the long-standing relationships they’ve built with such leaders and experts.

-NOTE: You may sign up at any time to be included in the next available round of matching.
-The deadline to be included in the Spring 2014 round of matching is 1/31/14 at 12:00pm.
+NOTE: You may sign up at any time to be included in the next available round of matching. .
 For more information on the matching process, click this link or scroll down the page.

 The NOFA-NY Mentorship Program is geared toward supporting beginning farmers in a role of farm start-up, ownership, leadership, management or transition-to-Organic as well as the farmers who train and educate them.
 The Mentorship Program offers several forms of support:

-- A matchmaking process, three times a year, to help beginning and experienced farmers find each other and form long-term advisory relationships
+- A matchmaking process, two to three times a year, to help beginning and experienced farmers find each other and form long-term advisory relationships

 - A connection to peers (other new farmers or other experienced farmers who take an active role in training new farmers)